energychain/Docker-EnergyChainNode/README.md

-# Docker-EnergyChainNode
+# STROMDAO Node (Docker)
-Docker image for StromDAO Energy  Blockchain Node for developers
+Run and execute a node for the StromDAO Energy Blockchain

+## Provides
+  - :80/rpc
+  - :80/api